dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/column-level-lineage.md

 ## Caveats

-Column level lineage relies on SQL parsing.
-Errors can occur when parsing fails or a column's origin is unknown (like with JSON unpacking, lateral joins, and so forth).
+Column-level lineage relies on SQL parsing.
+Errors can occur when parsing fails or a column's origin is unknown (like with JSON unpacking, lateral joins, and so on).
 In these cases, lineage may be incomplete and dbt Cloud will provide a warning about it in the column lineage.
-To review the error details, open the [full lineage graph](/docs/collaborate/explore-projects#project-lineage) and select the node to open the column’s details panel.

 <Lightbox src="/img/docs/collaborate/dbt-explorer/example-parsing-error-pill.png" width="90%" title="Example of warning in the full lineage graph"/>

+To review the error details:
+1. Click the Expand icon in the upper right corner to open the column's lineage graph
+1. Select the node to open the column’s details panel

 Possible error cases are: